grmte/quick-tabs-chrome-extension/readme.md

 How to install from the source code to see the effect of the changes?
 Go to More tools => extensions => enable developer mode => Load unpacked extension => and then choose the directory "Quicktabs"

+How to see the effect of changes to the code?
+As soon as the changes to the code the effect will be visible.
+Since the extension is taking its source files from the hard disk.

 # FEATURES

 * Lists all the open tabs in Chrome across all of your open windows